Bedford–Stuyvesant, Brooklyn

-Bedford–Stuyvesant is mostly part of Brooklyn Community District 3, though a small part is also in Community District 8.
+Bedford–Stuyvesant is mostly part of Brooklyn Community District 3.
 Its primary ZIP Codes are 11205, 11206, 11216, 11221, 11233, and 11238.
 Bedford–Stuyvesant is patrolled by the 79th and 81st Precincts of the New York City Police Department.
 Politically it is represented by the New York City Council's 36th District.

 History

 Founding

-The neighborhood's name combines the names of the Village of Bedford and the Stuyvesant Heights neighborhoods.
-Stuyvesant is derived from Peter Stuyvesant, the last governor of the colony of New Netherland.
+The neighborhood's name combines the names of what was the hamlet of Bedford, and the Stuyvesant Heights neighborhoods, initially separate neighborhoods which grew together.
+The 17th-century hamlet of Bedford was named after the market town of Bedford in England.
+Stuyvesant Heights was named for Peter Stuyvesant, the last governor of the colony of New Netherland.